The relative eta invariant for a pair of Dirac-type operators on non-compact manifolds: Gluing law for the relative eta invariant

-Under Assumption \ref{A:traceclass-bvp}, the Sobolev norm on $E_j$ associated to the connection is uniformly bounded from above by the norm associated to the Dirac-type operator $\AAA_j$ (cf. \cites{Roe88-index,Bunke93comparison}).
+Under Assumption \ref{A:traceclass-bvp}, the $k$th Sobolev norm ($1\le k\le m$) on $E_j$ associated to the connection is equivalent to that associated to $A_j$, which is uniformly bounded from above by the norm associated to $\AAA_j$ (cf. \cites{Roe88-index,Bunke93comparison}).
 We think of both $\AAA_0$ and $\AAA_1(\theta)$ as Dirac-type operators with certain boundary conditions along $\Sigma_0\subset Y_0$ and $\Sigma_1\subset Y_1$, respectively.
-Both conditions induce self-adjoint elliptic boundary value problems in the sense of \cite{BaerBallmann12}.
-Therefore from the elliptic regularity of \cite{BaerBallmann12} and the arguments of \cite{Bunke93comparison}, for all $t>0$ and $|\theta|<\pi/2$
+Since both conditions induce self-adjoint elliptic boundary value problems, from the elliptic regularity of \cite{BaerBallmann12} and the results of \cite{Bunke93comparison}, the above relation between Sobolev norms still hold.
+Thus for all $t>0$ and $|\theta|<\pi/2$

 is a trace-class operator.
-Here both $\AAA_0$ and $\AAA_1(\theta)$ are operators acting on the Hilbert space
+Here both $\AAA_0$ and $\AAA_1(\theta)$ are self-adjoint operators acting on the Hilbert space

 where $Y_j=K_j\cup U$.
 It should be pointed out that $K_j\supset N(\Sigma_j)\cong N(\Sigma)$.
 Then the isometry $\Omega_\theta$ \eqref{E:Omega} associated to $\AAA_1(\theta)$ can be extended to $\HH$ by assigning to be the identity on $L^2(K_0,E_0|_{K_0})$.
 Using the same notation, one gets a smooth family of trace-class operators